Dominikwigh/Portfolio-1/README.md

   * Select main branch from the source drop down menu
   * Once the main branch has been selected and saved the page will automatically get deployed and a display with the link will be at the top of the page

+  You can access the site from this link: https://8000-dominikwigh-portfolio1-68l2axyuaf9.ws-eu77.gitpod.io/index.html

 ## Credits ##
 * My mentor Rory Patrick.
 For all guidance and help.
 ### Content ###